mrmattipants/RedditScripts/Get-MsiData/readme.md

 <b><ins>Opening the MSI Database & Viewing the Tables/Properties in ORCA</ins></b>:<br />

-To Open/View the MSI Database, you can Download & Install the ORCA Program, through the following Link.<br />
+To Open/View the MSI Database, you can Download & Install the **ORCA** Program, through the following Link.<br />
 <a href="https://www.technipages.com/downloads/OrcaMSI.zip">https://www.technipages.com/downloads/OrcaMSI.zip</a><br />

 The "**ProductName**" and "**ProductVersion**" Properties (along with many others) can be found under the "**Property**" Table.<br />

-**NOTE**: You can only have one instance of the MSI Database Open, at one time.
-If you try to run the "Get-MsiProductName" and/or "Get-MsiProductVersion" PowerShell Functions, while the MSI Database is Open in Orca, PowerShell will display an Error, until you Close the Orca Instance.<br /><br />
+* *<b>NOTE</b>: You can only have one instance of the MSI Database Open, at one time.
+If you try to run the "Get-MsiProductName" and/or "Get-MsiProductVersion" PowerShell Functions, while the MSI Database is Open in Orca, PowerShell will display an Error, until you Close the Orca Instance.* *<br /><br />

 **Orca > "Property" Table > "ProductName" Property:**<br />
 <img src="https://i.imgur.com/TWphmc3.png"><br />